Sacred Destinations

-St. Thomas Church, Salisbury
+St. Thomas Becket Church, Salisbury

 The Church of St. Thomas Becket in Salisbury dates from the mid-15th century and is especially notable for its medieval mural of the Last Judgment.